 The Group is required by the PRA to report its capital on a solo consolidated basis.
 The solo-consolidated group includes all entities where a solo consolidation waiver has been received from the PRA; this includes all subsidiary undertakings, except the V12 Finance Group and DMS.
-At the year end the solo-consolidated group had capital resources and Total Risk Exposure as set out in the table below.
+At the year end the solo-consolidated group had the following capital resources and Total Risk Exposure.
 In accordance with Capital Requirements Regulation, the Total Risk Exposure reflects both credit risks and operational risks.